Header image for The Steam Map

 The red data points are games containing the tags ‘3D’, ‘Horror’, and ‘Online Co-Op’

 The problem is immediately clear.
 In the main cluster (right-hand side of the image) we can see lots of games highlighted, but there are many games closer, and therefore similar to those highlighted that are not being captured by our selected tags.
-On the left-hand side of the image we see a separate splatter of games that are also tagged as ‘3D’, ‘Horror’, and ‘Online Co-Op’, and if we focus in on one of these ‘outliers’ we find a remarkable game called ‘The Egg’.
+On the left-hand side of the image we see a separate splatter of games that are also tagged as ‘3D’, ‘Horror’, and ‘Online Co-Op’, and if we focus in on one of these ‘outliers’ we find a remarkable game called ‘King of Swords’.

 In this example, relying solely on tags and genres to research the game I’m interested in creating has left me with two blind spots.
-First, if I don’t meticulously examine every game in my search, my estimates for the number of releases, pricing, reviews, and revenue might be skewed by irrelevant titles like ‘The Egg’.
+First, if I don’t meticulously examine every game in my search, my estimates for the number of releases, pricing, reviews, and revenue might be skewed by irrelevant titles like ‘King of Swords’.
 Second, and perhaps more importantly, my understanding of what similar games are available for this audience misses out on horror games that are not using the tags from my search.

 Now let us consider an alternative approach.